In this section

 - Ultrasound scan – this will tell us the position and size of the tumour.
 We can also use ultrasound scans to monitor the response to treatment.

-- CT scan – a scan of your child’s abdomen and lungs will be carried out.
+- CT scan or MRI scan – an MRI or CT scan of your child’s abdomen and CT scan of the lungs will be carried out.
 This will give us more detailed information about the tumour and may tell us if it has spread.

 - Biopsy – this is a small operation, usually carried out under general anaesthetic.
 The surgeon will remove a small piece of tissue from the lump, which will help us to make a diagnosis.